global-synchronizer-foundation/cips/cip-00XX/cip-00XX.md

 * **Reference Date**: Snapshot to be taken at a designated block height or timestamp to establish the reward pool eligible for reallocation

 ## Actions:
-* IEU to calculate amount of unclaimed rewards to be assigned to the GSF as of a specific block height
+* GSF SV Operator to calculate amount of unclaimed rewards to be assigned to the GSF as of a specific block height
-* IEU to initiate on-chain process for GSF to mint unclaimed coins when ready
+* GSF SV Operator to initiate on-chain process for GSF to mint unclaimed coins when ready

 ## Copyright